 - Open mesh synthetic upper dries quickly and provides comfortable support.

 - Tongue covers feature lace pockets.

-- Quicklace friction-free eyelets for fast, precise adjustment.
+- Quicklace friction-free eyelets for fast and precise adjustments.

 - Seamless Sensifit construction for chafe-free running.

-- Internal fit sleeves are comfortable with or without socks.
+- Internal fit sleeves allow comfortable wear with or without socks.

 - Toecaps for rock protection.

 - Moulded EVA Ortholite sockliners are removable.

 - Midsoles are EVA and high-rebound EnergyCell+ foam for a cushioned and responsive ride.